vumaasha/Atlas/dataset/data_collection/README.md

 `python myntra.py`

+***

+## Different ways to use the crawlers

+There are 2 ways you can use these,

-2. Expand categories on existing source url list
+1. Expand categories on existing source url list

 **Step 1:**